HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Genereate requirements.txt file with only a few selected packages.
 You need to import the packages you want to include first.
 pip install pipreqs --force
 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.

+# Revert to previous Git Version (revert locally, then push out as a new commit)
+git revert HEAD
+git push origin main
 ```

 **Error Handling for Using Virtual Environment:**